Cox Logo

 1962 – 1970

-In 1962, the radio company Cox Enterprises acquired several cable networks to form the Cox Broadcasting Corporation 1964.
+In 1962, the radio company Cox Enterprises acquired several cable networks, forming the Cox Broadcasting Corporation in 1964.
 The new structure combined two business lines: cable and broadcast.
 Its services were used by tens of thousands of subscribers from all states, so the emblem depicted a black outline map of the United States.
-The designers divided the country’s territory into three parts, and each placed one letter from the abbreviated brand name: CBC.
+The designers divided the country’s territory into three parts and placed one letter from the abbreviated brand name, CBC, in each.
 The lettering and intermediate lines were white.

 1970 – 1979